 Show Notes

 Burnout is at a whole new level within the last couple of years.
 Anyone who is a stakeholder feels certain levels of burnout, and there isn’t a magic cure or quick fix.
-On this week’s episode of Teaching with CLASS®, our guest Colleen Schmit returns to the podcast to help educators recognize and work through burnout.
+On this week’s episode of Teaching with CLASS®, we replay a classic episode with guest Colleen Schmit - to help educators recognize and work through burnout.

 Colleen shares these tips on combating burnout: